Aug. 22, 2021

 The Manheim Used Vehicle Value Index declined 0.8% month over month in the first half of August, which represents the third sequential decrease since prices peaked in May 2021.
 Used vehicle prices are up +19% year-to-date and +37% over the past two years.
 The sharp increase in used vehicle prices is due to lower production schedules at OEM manufacturers given supply chain constraints.
 This continues the trends we covered earlier this year.

 This past week Toyota stated it would slash September production by 40% to 540,000 vehicles (revised down from 900,000 vehicles) as a result of semiconductor supply shortages.
-Volkswagen also warned it might need to further decrease production.
+Volkswagen also warned it might need to decrease production further.
 "We currently expect supply of chips in the third quarter to be very volatile and tight," stated a Volkswagen spokesperson in an interview with Reuters.

 Used vehicle prices have risen at the sharpest pace in almost 30 years, according to Manheim data going back to 1995.
 Used retail supply has returned to a normal level of 42 days.
 Wholesale supply has also improved but remains below normal at 20 days (normal is 23 days).
 Used vehicle prices have been a major contributor to the overall increase in consumer price inflation this year.